atbcb/usab-uswds/news/_posts/2024-05-29-u-s-access-board-seeks-supervisory-it-program-manager.md

 layout: post
 title: U.S. Access Board Seeks Supervisory IT Program Manager
 date: 2024-05-29
-excerpt: The U.S. Access Board seeks a Supervisory IT Program Manager.
+excerpt: The U.S. Access Board seeks a Supervisory IT Program Manager GS-2210-15.
 A successful candidate will oversee and coordinate the Access Board's Information Technology (IT) program, policies, and projects.
 They will be responsible for policy, planning, development, implementation, and monitoring of all IT management, strategic plans, policy, and budget activities . . .
 image: /images/uploads/ab-seal.png
 image_alt_text: U.S. Access Board logo.
 A blue star with a folded red top point.
   The words, United States Access Board, wrap around the star.